 “Through the cooperative arrangement we are being provided insight into how our Air Force needs to prepare to operate and sustain the P-8A ahead of its arrival in Australia, while we also contribute to the development of new capabilities,” Houghton said.
 “There is also the obvious benefit of increased order quantities that has reduced the unit cost of the aircraft production and long term sustainment for both countries.”

 “The caliber of the CPP that have been chosen by their government to join the PMA-290 JPO team has been and continues to meet the highest standard for managerial skills, technical knowledge and professionalism,” Dillon said.
 “The capability of our CPPs is evident in the key positions they hold in our program, leading critical components impacting not only Australian interests, but also those of the U.S. Navy.
+I look forward to the expansion of the CPP presence and their further integration into the P-8A program.”

 Boeing has won a $2.4 billion contract from the US Navy for 16 additional P-8A Poseidon aircraft that will bolster maritime patrol capabilities